TritonDataCenter/rfd/rfd/0145/README.md

-The [Joyent Engineering Guide](https://github.com/joyent/eng/blob/master/docs/index.md#user-content-packagejson-and-git-submodules) and the draft [RFD 105](https://github.com/joyent/rfd/blob/master/rfd/0105/README.md) have some guidelines of the use of `package.json`, recommending exact (semver)[https://docs.npmjs.com/getting-started/semantic-versioning] versioning at the top-level (i.e. the component's immediate dependencies) for dependencies not controlled by Joyent.
+The [Joyent Engineering Guide](https://github.com/joyent/eng/blob/master/docs/index.md#user-content-packagejson-and-git-submodules) and the draft [RFD 105](https://github.com/joyent/rfd/blob/master/rfd/0105/README.md) have some guidelines on the use of `package.json`, recommending exact (semver)[https://docs.npmjs.com/getting-started/semantic-versioning] versioning at the top-level (i.e. the component's immediate dependencies) for dependencies not controlled by Joyent.
 However, that doesn't lock the versions right down